niclabs/Observatorio/README.md

             geoipupdatescript: UpdateGeoliteDatabases.sh    //name of the script used to update the geolite databases
         # Database configurations
         database:
-            dbname: observatorio                            //name of the database you created
+            dbname: dbname                            //name of the database you created
-            dbuser: obslac                                  //user you created
+            dbuser: dbuser                                  //user you created
             dbpass: password                                //password for the user you created
-            dbhost: 172.21.128.1                            //postgresql host
+            dbhost: 192.168.1.1                           //postgresql host
             dbport: 5432                                    //postgresql port
         #runing arguments
         runargs: